Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Computational details

-The grey shaded regions in \fig~\ref{fig:1} indicate experimentally determined structural parameters at room-temperature where they are available.\cite{karpinski1994, qin2005, jung2001, decaro1999} To our knowledge there are no reports that MgCuO$_2$ has been synthesized.
+The grey shaded regions in \fig~\ref{fig:1}a) indicate experimentally determined structural parameters at room-temperature where they are available.\cite{takano1989, karpinski1994, decaro1999, jung2001, qin2005} To our knowledge there are no reports that MgCuO$_2$ has been synthesized.
 Neither has the synthesis of pure bulk BaCuO$_2$ been reported, suggesting this compound is also unstable.
-For example de Caro \etal \cite{decaro1999} report up to 30\% vacancies on the Cu site with lattice parameters $c\approx 4.2$~\AA~and $a=3.906$~\AA~assumed from lattice matching to the SrTiO$_3$ substrate.
+For example de Caro \textit{et al.} \cite{decaro1999} report up to 30\% vacancies on the Cu site with lattice parameters $c\approx 4.2$~\AA~and $a=3.906$~\AA~assumed from lattice matching to the SrTiO$_3$ substrate.
 Here we find a reversed $c/a$ ratio compared with these experimental results.
-Super-lattices of intercalated Ba-, and Ca- infinite layer compounds have been reported to be superconducting \cite{decaro1999, balestrino2003} although even numbers of Ba- unit-cells are required.\cite{decaro1999} Note that the ion-size dependent $c/a$ lattice-parameter ratio indicates anisotropic stress under ion-substitution so that the internal-pressure effect is not hydrostatic.
+Super-lattices of intercalated Ba-, and Ca- infinite layer compounds have been reported to be superconducting up to 80~K \cite{decaro1999, balestrino2003, orgiani2007}.
+Note that the ion-size dependent $c/a$ lattice-parameter ratio indicates anisotropic stress under ion-substitution so that the internal-pressure effect is not simply hydrostatic.

-To calculate the bulk moduli, $B_0$, we fit the data presented in \fig~\ref{fig:1} to the Murnaghan equation of state \cite{khosroabadi2004} (in SI units);
+To calculate the bulk moduli, $B_0$, we fit the data presented in \fig~\ref{fig:1}a) to the Murnaghan equation of state \cite{khosroabadi2004} (in SI units);

 where $ B_{0}' = -\partial B_{0}/\partial P |_{T} $ is generally taken to be constant.
-The fits are shown as blue lines in \fig~\ref{fig:1} from which we find $B_0=98$, 106, 111 and 127 GPa for A = Ba, Sr, Ca and Mg respectively.
+The fits are shown as lines in \fig~\ref{fig:1}a) from which we find $B_0=98$, 106, 111 and 127 GPa for A = Ba, Sr, Ca and Mg respectively.
 As expected, these materials become more compressible as the ion-size increases.
-By comparison Qin \etal \cite{qin2005structural} experimentally determine the bulk moduli of CaCuO$_2$ to be $96$~GPa for $P<6$~GPa and $186$~GPa for $P>6$~GPa, where $ P $ denotes (external) pressure.
-(For comparison with other cuprates, $B_{0}=123 $~GPa for YBa$ _{2} $Cu$ _{3} $O$ _{7} $ and $ 78 $~GPa for YBa$ _{2} $Cu$ _{3} $O$ _{6} $.\cite{jorgensen1990})
+By comparison Qin \textit{et al.} \cite{qin2005structural} experimentally determine the bulk moduli of CaCuO$_2$ to be $96$~GPa for $P<6$~GPa and $186$~GPa for $P>6$~GPa, where $ P $ denotes (external) pressure.
+(For comparison with other cuprates, $B_{0}=123 $~GPa for YBa$ _{2} $Cu$ _{3} $O$ _{7} $ and $ 78 $~GPa for YBa$ _{2} $Cu$ _{3} $O$ _{6} $.\cite{jorgensen1990}) We thus find reasonable agreement between our calculated stable structural parameters and experimental results.